NewPagodi/wxSTCmee/doc/SimulatingNotepad++Part2_Margins.md

 To get around this, with this method and event explorer, I've included the xpm data for all of those files directly into the program and provided an alternate implementation "SCI_MARKERDEFINEPIXMAP" that calls the scintilla method directly with that xpm data.
 So instead:

-- open the markers group
+- open the "Markers" group
+- open the "Marker definitions" subgroup
-- open marker 0
+- open the "Marker 0" item
-- open alternative implimentations -> SCI_MARKERDEFINEPIXMAP
+- scroll down to "Alternative implimentations -> SCI_MARKERDEFINEPIXMAP"
 - from the drop down list, select "gem_blue.xpm" <br>![SCI_MARKERDEFINEPIXMAP](https://github.com/NewPagodi/wxSTCmee/blob/master/doc/img/MarkerDefineBitmap.png "SCI_MARKERDEFINEPIXMAP")

 ###### Adding the Marker to a Line